Zulko/moviepy/README.md

 Intall moviepy with `pip install moviepy`.
 For additional installation options, such as a custom FFMPEG or for previewing, see [this section](https://zulko.github.io/moviepy/getting_started/install.html).
 For development, clone that repo locally and install with `pip install -e .`

+# How Moviepy works

 # Documentation

-The online documentation is automatically built at every push to the master branch.
+The online documentation ([here](https://zulko.github.io/moviepy/)) is automatically built at every push to the master branch.
 To build the documentation locally, install the extra dependencies via `pip install moviepy[doc]`, then go to the `docs` folder and run `make html`.

 # Contribute